SO.UND.ING Acousmonium: INput

 Curators Brane Zorman and Patrick K.-H. will, together with invited sound artists, present a selection of authorial reference electroacoustic compositions, several of which will be performed publicly for the first time.

-We especially highlight the workshop by Diego Losa, who has been a member of the Groupe de Recherches Musicales (INA-GRM) since 1997, the leading institution for electroacoustic music, where he currently serves as project leader for GRM Tools.
+We especially highlight the workshop by Diego Losa, who has been a member of the Groupe de Recherches Musicales (INA-GRM) since 1997, the leading institution for electroacoustic music, where he is currently responsible for advertising and promoting GRM Tools.
 In this role, he actively contributes to the development, dissemination, and training of these reference software tools.
 He is responsible for the digitization of original GRM works, works as a sound engineer and technical assistant for visiting composers at INA, and is a professor of sound engineering at Sorbonne (Paris I) and at the EICAR film school.
 He also leads the electroacoustic music department at the Saint-Étienne Conservatory and teaches sound design at both EICAR and INA.

 This year, the festival is thematically connected with the first edition of ELX Triptih, taking place on March 18, 2026, at the Lendava Theatre and Concert Hall.
 The program includes two concerts of electroacoustic music, a sound installation, and a masterclass with Daniel Teruggi, long-time member and former director of INA-GRM, who also participated in last year’s edition of Akousmonium as a guest artist.
 The masterclass will be held the day before, on March 17.